April 2026

 Chapter 1 - Dominion

-From the Requirements of the Covenant of Worlds, Article I:
+From the Requirements of the Covenant of Worlds, Article 17b:

 No created intelligence shall be born into bondage.